 At this point, you’ve heard enough about what visual analytics tools are.
 Now it’s time to look at who’s leading the industry.
 Below are five of the best visual data analytics tools on the market, each of which is a great option for filling your data analytics needs.

-Compare the Business Analytics Leaders
+Compare Visual Analytics Software Leaders

 Board offers a wide selection of gauges, data views, maps, charts, widgets, tables and other data-aware objects for storyboarding and data representation.
 This visual analysis tool offers interactive dashboards.

 Board also provides advanced charting features and interactive maps that let users focus on the “where factor” and gain spatial insights on their data.
 These tools include heat maps, treemaps, waterfalls, bubble charts and radar.
 Users have ample visualization options to make sense of their data.